Last updated on December 29th, 2025 at 10:57 pm

 Parks Canada Camping Reservation Opening Dates

-Parks Canada has announced that reservations for the 2024 summer season will open in January and into early February.
-This is considerably earlier than last year so don’t miss these dates!
+Parks Canada has announced that reservations for the 2026 summer season will open in January and into early February.

 When it comes to camping in some of the most popular spots, you’ll want to be online at opening time to secure those camp sites.
 Make sure you’ve checked out the system beforehand and know when you want to go where, but also if you can’t get your first date choices have a back up idea.
 If you haven’t used the Parks Canada reservation system before, make sure to set up an account before opening too.

-Pacific Rim Park Frontcountry – Friday 19th January 2024, 8am PT
+Pacific Rim National Park and Reserve – Friday 16th January 2026, 8am PT

-Lake O’Hara bus – Random draw, date TBD
+Lake O’Hara bus – Random draw, applications accepted between March 2nd to March 23rd, 2026

 Popular Spots You’ll Need A Reservation For